pprachas/struc_func_fiber_network/utils/README.md

 More details inputs and outputs of these functions can be found in the code.

 ## graph.py
-Code to generate graphs of single fiber chains and random fiber networks.
+Functions to generate graphs of single fiber chains and random fiber networks.
+Details of inputs and outputs can be found inthe the file and are self-explainatory.

 ## meshing.py
-Code to mesh single fiber chains and random fiber networks with prescribed number of elements per fiber.
+Functions to mesh single fiber chains and random fiber networks with prescribed number of elements per fiber.
+Details of inputs and outputs can be found inthe the file and are self-explainatory.